RHCHP Degree and Certificate Offerings

 • Residency in Orthopaedic Physical Therapy

-The Division of Counseling and Family Therapy offers two Master of Arts degrees, a Master of Arts in Counseling: Clinical Mental Health Counseling and a Master of Arts in Marriage and Family Therapy.
-The Division also offers three Post-Graduate Certificates in specialized areas of counseling and family therapy for professionals with a Master’s degree in Counseling or a closely related clinical area: Counseling Children and Adolescents; Marriage and Family Therapy; and Depth Psychotherapy.
+The School of Mental and Behavioral Health offers two Master of Arts degrees, a Master of Arts in Counseling: Clinical Mental Health Counseling and a Master of Arts in Marriage and Family Therapy.
+The School also offers a Post-Graduate Certificate in Marriage and Family Therapy and a Certificate in Child-Centered Play Therapy.
 The Master of Arts in Counseling: Clinical Mental Health Counseling is designed to prepare professionals to work as counselors in a variety of community based mental health counseling settings.
-The Master of Arts in Counseling is accredited by the Commission on Accreditation of Counseling and Related Educational Programs (CACREP) and meets the academic requirements for licensure as an LPC in the state of Colorado.
+The Master of Arts in Counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and meets the academic requirements for licensure as an LPC in the state of Colorado.

 Loretto Heights School of Nursing